 Digital Core Analysis (DCA)

-PERM has spent a lot of resources developing a leading edge method to derive core analysis properties from digital images; we call it digital core analysis.
-We can use small plugs or cuttings and we image the pores (we must see the pores!) and perform calculations and modelling within each pore to determine accurate core analysis properties.
+PERM Inc. has spent a lot of resources developing a leading-edge method to derive core analysis properties from digital images; we call it digital core analysis.
+We can use small plugs or cuttings, and we image the pores and perform calculations and modelling within each pore to determine accurate core analysis properties.

 Fracture Healing Verification

-Artificial fractures are induced during oilsand coring and must be healed prior to running tests.
-PERM uses CT Scanners to verify fractures are healed prior to running corefloods in oilsand core.
+Artificial fractures are induced during oilsand coring and must be healed before running tests.
+PERM Inc. uses CT Scanners to verify this prior to running corefloods in oilsand core.

 There Are Many Uses For CT Scanning